kevincoleman/HTMLEmailST3/readme.txt

 For Mac: '/Users/username/Library/Application Support/Sublime Text 3/Packages/User/'

+Then, move the /images folder to reside within your project folder.

 Contained Snippets:

 template  : An HTML email template with tab stops for campaign customization